emmalgs/cornshack/README.md

 ## Setup Instructions
 1. Clone this repo to your desktop
-2. Open your terminal (e.g. Terminal of Gitbash) and navigate to this project's directory, "punch-scrunch-designs".
+2. Open your terminal (e.g. Terminal of Gitbash) and navigate to this project's directory, "cornshack".
 3. Run ```npm install``` in the project's root directory to install necessary dependencies.
-4. Run ```npm start``` in the project's root directory to start the app
+4. Run ```npm start``` in the project's root directory to start the app in your browser

 ## Known Bugs
-* None
+* _Cannot delete corn_
+* _Can't do anything with your corn wallet_

 # License